l3iggs/OpenNote-builder/README.md

 OpenNote-builder
 ================

-dockerfile to build OpenNote project
+dockerfile to build (from the latest git) then run an OpenNote server